Account

 • Unharvested crops.

 Small business taxes can be complex and have many moving parts.
 For some businesses, it may be a good idea to register a separate business entity for tax purposes.
-However, taxes are only one factor to think about when you are deciding how to structure your company.
+However, taxes are just one factor to consider when deciding how to structure your company.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.